The case of Lindsey Goldrick Dean v. Paul Curran and Curran Consulting Ltd. in more detail

 “[…] at some point in this period (between December 2005 and August 2007; I do not recall when) I deliberately ‘search engine optimised’ the Offensive Websites to try and ensure that they ranked prominently on a search of [her] name.”

-In about November 2007, the police again made plans to arrest Paul Currant, but they said they found that he was living outside the UK much of the time and eventually sent him an e-mail stating that, unless he removed the said websites, he would be arrested.
-Yet, Paul Currant’ campaign against the Mrs Goldrick Dean continued.
-In September 2008 and February 2012, her created yet more websites.
+In about November 2007, the police again made plans to arrest Paul Curran, but they said they found that he was living outside the UK much of the time and eventually sent him an e-mail stating that, unless he removed the said websites, he would be arrested.
+Yet, Paul Curran’s campaign against Mrs. Goldrick Dean escalated.
+Between September 2008 and February 2012, her created yet more websites.

 As his Witness Statement stated, at paragraph 63: